ayaGhazy/RedAcre-Cypress/README.md

 AirMalta Airline Site: https://airmalta.com/
 The price can be derived from the calendar

-To run cypress , use
+To run code Kindly use >> npm run test